pooryakhorsand/YOLO-CNN-LSTM-Activity/README.md

 ## 1. Dataset Creation for YOLO Person Tracking

 ### Overview
-To effectively track restaurant workers using YOLO, a custom dataset was created, consisting of annotated images and videos that capture various scenarios in a restaurant environment.
+To effectively track restaurant workers using YOLO, a custom dataset was created, consisting solely of annotated images that focus on detecting the presence of individuals in a restaurant environment, without specific scenarios.

 ### Steps for Dataset Creation:
-1. **Data Collection**: Gather images and videos of restaurant workers in various situations, such as serving food, taking orders, cleaning tables, etc. Ensure the dataset includes a diverse range of scenarios, angles, and lighting conditions.
+1. **Data Collection**: Gather images of restaurant workers in various settings—focusing on different angles and lighting to ensure diversity.
+The key is to include a variety of worker poses and positions.

 2. **Annotation**:
-   - Use annotation tools (e.g., LabelImg, VGG Image Annotator) to label the images.
-The annotations should include bounding boxes around each person, categorized as ‘worker’ or ‘non-worker’.
+   - Utilize annotation tools (e.g., LabelImg, VGG Image Annotator) to label the images.
+The annotations should include bounding boxes around each worker.
    - Save annotations in the YOLO format (a text file for each image that includes the class label and coordinates of the bounding boxes).

 3. **Data Augmentation**:
-   - To enhance the dataset, apply data augmentation techniques such as flipping, rotation, cropping, and color adjustments.
-This helps improve the model's robustness against overfitting.
+   - Enhance the dataset by applying data augmentation techniques such as flipping, rotation, cropping, and color adjustments to improve the model's performance.

 4. **Dataset Split**:
    - Split the dataset into training, validation, and test sets (typically 70% training, 15% validation, 15% testing).